 Yellow topaz gemstone – Image credit: Wikipedia Commons by

-7. Wear as an engagement ring, but treat with care
+7. As an engagement ring, treat with care

 On the Mohs scale of mineral hardness, topaz rates 8.
 Close to diamonds, which rank 10, topaz is very hard.
 However, hard does not always equate strong, and topaz can be brittle along its crystal lattice lines (in fact, just like diamonds are).
 Therefore, while topaz is hard enough to be suited to engagement rings, you should wear it with care and protect it from knocks and scratches.